A Step-by-Step Guide To Content Creation

 This step will help you to keep your content creation aligned with the expectations of your audience.
 Establishing a practical framework early on will simplify content creation in the future.

-- The title of your post is of most importance.
+- The title of your post is of the most importance.
 8/10 people will share a post without even reading it if the title is compelling.

 - Create an outline.
 Include compelling subheads (odd numbers work best).